nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 #. |connect_kit|
 #. |connect_terminal|
 #.
-Observe that the sample starts and automatically connects to the LwM2M Server with an endpoint named "nrf-{your Device IMEI}".
+Observe that the sample starts and automatically connects to the LwM2M Server with an endpoint named nrf-*your Device IMEI*.

 .. note::
    The IMEI of your device can be found on the bottom of the nRF9160 DK near a bar code with the FCC ID at the bottom.